Goorooyarroo Nature Reserve

 Traditionally, the local Ngunnawal people shared knowledge and responsibility for Caring for Country.
 Today, this cultural knowledge continues to be passed down to younger generations and has a role to play in the management of ACT reserves.
 Aboriginal community organisations and the Murumbung Rangers in the ACT Parks and Conservation Service run cultural activities to educate the wider community about the cultural landscape, heritage values and land conservation practices.

-Goorooyarroo protects 30 Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and many areas are likely to include further Aboriginal heritage sites.
+Goorooyarroo protects 30 known Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and it is likely that other as yet unrecorded sites also occur.

 These sites are of cultural significance to Traditional Custodians, linking generations of Aboriginal people over time, and they are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.